 It stings when people don’t accept you, right?

 Treating someone else like a fix-it project is deeply harmful on so many levels.
-Often, it starts with some little thing that they do which annoys us.
+Often, it starts with some little thing that they do that annoys us.
 Over time, the criticism blossoms into something more widespread and insidious.

 Soon, the disapproval and negativity will spread through the relationship like cancer.
 That’s why people don’t usually see it coming until one day, they feel like they’ve been dragged down by their partner’s total disapproval of them.